 It means you have a private key (and/or certificate) defined in your client configuration, but not one strong enough to be compatible with the security we use.
 The easiest but least-elegant way to fix this is to simply remove them from your config (in mIRC: options -> connect -> options -> SSL -> clear all of the buttons).

-This happens to very old IRC clients, or IRC clients that have certain malicious scripts bundled into them.
+This happens to very old IRC clients, or IRC clients that have malicious software bundled into them.
 Squick sends some data during the connection handshake that these clients cannot handle -- intentionally, in the case of the latter type.

 Tor is a great project and an invaluable tool for protecting free speech and privacy online.
 Unfortunately, Tor is also effectively an open proxy.
 It features trivial re-rolling of hostnames, and on IRC, Tor is used almost exclusively to troll and evade bans.
 We regret having to take the step of blocking Tor users, but administration and ban enforcement would be greatly complicated by allowing them in.